 Gahiji means “hunter”.

-For a pet that is courageous, this African dog name is synonymous with qualities of being brave and fearless.
+For a courageous pet, this African dog name is synonymous with the qualities of being brave and fearless.

 An African name that means “unique” – the perfect way to highlight how special your pooch is.